-The assessment takes consideration of the SSCOs of each of the sites within the ZOI.
+The assessment takes consideration of the site-specific conservation objectives (SSCOs) of each of the sites within the ZOI.
 Since the conservation objectives for the European sites focus on maintaining the favourable conservation condition of the QIs/SCIs of each site, the screening process focused on assessing the potential effects of the proposed works against the QIs/SCIs of each site.
 The conservation objectives for each site were consulted throughout the assessment process.